 The normal level of homocysteine is considered to be between 5 and 15 micromoles per liter; however, researchers found that those whose homocysteine levels were over 14 micromoles per liter had twice the risk of developing Alzheimer’s disease as those with lower levels.

 Because elevated homocysteine may support progression in Parkinson’s disease, Neurology Solutions monitors the homocysteine levels of all their Parkinson’s disease treatment patients during initial and regular follow-up appointments and aggressively treats those with a homocysteine level of 12 and above.

 - Some causes of elevated homocysteine include lifestyle factors such as: poor diet, protein deficiency, smoking, high coffee and alcohol intake, and sedentary lifestyle.

-- Levodopa, used to alleviate symptoms of Parkinson’s, also leads to overproduction of homocysteine.
+- Levodopa, used during Parkinson’s treatment to reduce the symptoms, also leads to overproduction of homocysteine.

 - Conditions including diabetes, rheumatoid arthritis, chronic inflammatory disorders and some intestinal disorders such as celiac and Crohn’s disease can lead to higher homocysteine levels.

 - Age, as well as some prescription drugs, also can increase an individual’s homocysteine levels.

 - Family history and genetic makeup play a role in increasing homocysteine levels, which are generally higher in men than women.

 Dietary changes are imperative to properly treating elevated homocysteine levels.
 Supplements are encouraged in order to correct demethylation abnormalities and lower homocysteine levels.
 It is important to consult with your doctor before starting any supplement regimen, as some have negative interactions with standard medications.